gricard/gricard-blog/content/blog/0009_you_cant_run_naked/index.md

 **Cold**: Depending on the temperature and wind, I'll either wear a full-on winter hat, or I may just toss on one of my gajillion Tough Mudder headbands to use as ear-warmers.

+That's what I wear, but we're all different.
+Try out different clothing options.
+See what works for you.